neelkagarwal/Weather_App_Power_Bi_Project/README.md

 ## 4. Features / Highlights

 ### • Business Problem
-Real-time weather and pollution data is often scattered, text-heavy, or inaccessible to the average person.
+Real-time weather and pollution data are often scattered, text-heavy, or inaccessible to the average person.
-The challenge is making this data easy to interact with, explore, and understand in one glance.
+The challenge is making this data easy to interact with, explore, and understand in a glance.

 Key questions:
 - What’s the weather today in multiple cities?